TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_b_response.md

 Thank you for your detailed comments and actionable summary.
 We agree that we have not necessarily been clear enough about where the automatic aspects of our model end and the manual effort requirement begins.
-We will attempt to be more precise about our model's contribution and ensure that the claims we make in the beginning of the paper are all sufficiently supported by our experiment section.
+We have attempted in our revision to be more precise about our model's contribution and to ensure that the claims we make in the beginning of the paper are all adequately supported by our experiment section.